cits5501/cits5501.github.io/assets/project/project-spec.md

     which could be pasted into the BNF playground and compiled without error.

+    The grammar should include a non-terminal
+    `<gladius_command>` to be used as the start symbol for the grammar.
     The grammar should specify any whitespace that needs to appear between other symbols in the command.
 (As a simplifying assumption, you may assume that a single space character is sufficient as